iDigBio/idb-backend/README.md

     systemctl enable --now $(grep -l Install $PWD/etc/systemd/system/*)

+For partial installation (without extra components) you can just run

+    pip install -e .

+The available extra components are:

+ * `journal`: Writes directly to systemd-journald
+ * `ingestion`:  the extra librs for running ingestion
+ * `test`: the extra libs for testing

 ## Running

 The main entry point is the `idb` command; you can run `idb --help` to